Thomasf2023/Grocery-Tracking-Program/README.md

 # Grocery-Tracking-Program
+Date: 2/15/2022 <br/>
-Final Project of Programming Languages class
+Final Project of Programming Languages class.
+The code that connects Python and C++ was supplied to us prior to starting the project.